ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.md

 Trial licenses can not be extended or re-issued.
 They are limited to 14 days runtime and a maximum of 20 mailboxes.<br>The trial period starts when we create and submit the trial version, not with you using it for the first time (that's not possible, as our software does not phone home).<br>It is strongly recommended to start your trial only when the free and open-source version of Set-OutlookSignatures has already been implemented successfully.
 Also make sure you have a test plan and reserved time to execute it.

 ### Order process for non-trial versions
-<a href="https://forms.cloud.microsoft/r/sgKrkkd0Eb" target="_blank"><button class="button mtrcs-external-link is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: lawngreen">➔ Request a license quote for Set-OutlookSignatures Benefactor Circle</button></a>
+<a href="https://forms.cloud.microsoft/r/sgKrkkd0Eb" target="_blank"><button class="button mtrcs-external-link is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: lawngreen">➔ Request a license quote</button></a>

 You will receive a quote shortly.
 As soon as all details are ironed out, you will receive an invoice and can start the payment process.